bdb112/pyfusion/README.rst

 python code for data mining plasma fluctuations
 -----------------------------------------------

-Update: Version 0.58 now supports the full set of examples in the JSPF tutorial article, and includes the data files (in downsampled form).
+Update: Version 0.60 supports Python 2/3 for almost all scripts (MDSplus is the main problem - see issues) and the full set of examples in the JSPF tutorial article.
+The 4 criteria on the development roadmap have been achieved, and the five that were postponed until 0.7 are at least partially implemented.

+The download includes the JSPF data files (in downsampled form).
 All will run in the download package, apart from two marked (\*) requiring access to full databases.